 Our teaching offer aims to equip students with necessary background and knowledge to take up their learning paths towards the successful defence of their Ph.D. thesis.
 Specifically, immigration modules are woven together with a twofold aim: to present preparatory material for subsequent modules, and to introduce relevant research challenges.
 Modules are given by top-level international scientists (also from other institutions) and are chosen to best fit with our research vision.

-Students must pass all immigration modules and all the chosen core modules in order to be awarded the ECTS credits necessary for their progression to the 2nd year.
+Students (i) must pass all immigration modules, (ii) all the chosen core modules, and (iii) earn the ECTS credits related to advanced modules in order to progress to the 2nd year.

 The official academic roles (besides students😉) relevant for the Ph.D. program are